fasal2/aroworkshop/_entries/2_aro-internals.md

 One can use the native Azure service, Azure Monitor, to view and keep application logs along with metrics.
-In order to complete this integration you will need to follow the documentation [here](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-azure-redhat4-setup) and particularly the prerequisites.
-The prerequisites are:
+In order to complete this integration the prerequisites are:

 - The Azure CLI version 2.0.72 or later